canonn-science/CAPIv2-Strapi/README.md

 To run strapi as a service, a change was made in the package.json, and you have installed Pm2 in a previous step.
 You will need to navigate to the directory the API is cloned into and run the following:

 `
-pm2 start npm -- start
+pm2 start capidev -- start
 `

 # Seed files for testing